-- 1. At the end of each semester, students may receive academic warnings for the following violations: - a) The number of unsuccessfully completed credits exceeds 50% of that semester's total number of registered credits, or the number of arrears credits from the beginning of the course exceeds 24: - b) The GPA of that student is below 35 (out of 100) or the GPA of two consecutive semesters is below 40 (out of 100); - c) Students fail to pay for the tuition, the health insurance cost and other fees as requiredby the university. - 2.
-Students will be dismissed from the university in these circumstances: - a) The student has received academic warnings more than twice; - b) The study duration exceeds the maximum study duration as regulated in clause 10,Article 2 of this Decision; - c) The student has paused their study for 02 consecutive main semesters or for longerthan permitted; - d) The student has dropped out of university for more than 01 semester or has not donethe procedures to enroll in an academic module; - e) The student has violated academic affairs, disciplinary, and other IU regulations to the point of dismissal; - f) Other special circumstances which shall be decided by the
+- 1. At the end of each semester, students may receive academic warnings for the following violations: - a) The number of unsuccessfully completed credits exceeds 50% of that semester's total number of registered credits, or the number of arrears credits from the beginning of the course exceeds 24. - b) The GPA of that student is below 35 (out of 100) or the GPA of two consecutive semesters is below 40 (out of 100). - c) Students fail to pay for the tuition, the health insurance cost and other fees as required by the university. - 2.
+Students will be dismissed from the university in these circumstances: - a) The student has received academic warnings more than twice. - b) The study duration exceeds the maximum study duration as regulated in clause 10, Article 2 of this Decision. - c) The student has paused their study for 02 consecutive main semesters or for longer than permitted.